 Following the floods in Brazil in 2022, Reuters reported the flooding “[underlines] a lack of urban planning in low-income neighborhoods throughout much of Brazil, where shantytowns are often built on hillsides prone to collapse.
 The destruction also comes as scientists begin to question whether abnormal rain cycles in Latin America’s largest nation could be a result of climate change.”

-A recent paper from the Grantham Institute for Climate Change says that because there had not been severe flood events in Porto Alegre this “led to reduced investment, and maintenance of its flood protection system … This, in addition to the extreme nature of this event, contributed to the significant impacts of the flood and points to the need to objectively assess risk and strengthen flood infrastructure to be resilient to this and future, even more extreme, floods.”
+A recent paper from the Grantham Institute for Climate Change said that because there had not been severe flood events in Porto Alegre, this “led to reduced investment, and maintenance of its flood protection system … This, in addition to the extreme nature of this event, contributed to the significant impacts of the flood and points to the need to objectively assess risk and strengthen flood infrastructure to be resilient to this and future, even more extreme, floods.”

 The researchers also drew a link between poverty and flood protection systems.
 If there is not serious mitigation, they feel that the ongoing impacts of climate change will continue to “perpetuate inequalities in urban environments.
 Unprotected regions, typically inhabited by lower-income populations, face higher risks of flooding and associated impacts.
 This disparity creates a poverty trap, where those in unprotected areas are more susceptible to flood-related disasters, leading to repeated losses and hindered economic progress.
 Addressing these issues requires a comprehensive approach to urban planning and flood management that prioritises equitable protection and development.”

-At least 200,000 homes have been damaged or destroyed, displacing almost 600,000 people.
+At least 200,000 homes were damaged or destroyed, displacing almost 600,000 people.

 Agricultural impacts